Magronox/Magronox.github.io/index.md

 ---
 layout: page
-title: Hi! welcome to my home page.
+title:
 ---
+Hi!
+This is my home page

-My name is Amirhossein Basareh, you can read about me on the about tab.
+My name is Amirhossein Basareh, you can read about me here [here](http://magronox.github.io/about).

 ![picture of me](https://github.com/Magronox/Magronox.github.io/blob/master/images/A259.png?raw=true){: width=50% height=50%}